 NMFC codes are determined based on four key factors:

-- Density: This measures how much space a shipment occupies relative to its weight.
+• Density: This measures how much space a shipment occupies relative to its weight.
+See our guide to LTL weight and size limits for carrier-specific thresholds.
 High-density items are generally more favorable for shipping.

 Example: A pallet of bricks is denser than a pallet of ping-pong balls, making it cheaper to ship.